The respondent is a 33-year-old man from Algeria.

-At 22:00 two Albanian police officers with blue uniforms approached them in a white police patrol car.
+The respondent reports, that two Albanian police officers with blue uniforms approached them in a white police patrol car at 22:00.
 The group was exhausted from their journey and thus did not attempt to flee.

 “(I) was so tired that when the car comes to (me, I don’t) try to run away from them.”